SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

 ---

-13. Discuss the responsibilities of Data analyst , Data Scientist and Data Engineer
+**13.Discuss the responsibilities of Data analyst , Data Scientist and Data Engineer**

 ### Data Analyst